librlaurie/dreamlab/docs/schedule-w-notes.md

 - Whatever your institution has
 - Introduction to Markup and Markdown
 - Databases, websites, content management systems, static site generators – when and why do people choose these?
-- What is a publication?
-Review, timescale, collaborative authorship, etc
 - In what ways do these questions intersect with systems of power, and how can mindful approaches to those systems help shape our practices?

 **New websites for everyone**

 - [Github Pages](https://pages.github.com/)
 - [Markdown and Jekyll light](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages)
 - Reclaim Hosting
 - Omeka and Scalar - Using the Monument Lab data (or your own data!)

 --

-### Wednesday  -- Publishing and Preservation
+## Wednesday  -- Publishing and Preservation

 8:00 – 9:00 am                        Catered Breakfast